rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 1. Fast FXAA (fullscreen approximate anti-aliasing).
 Fixes jagged edges.
 It's about twice as fast as normal FXAA and it preserves fine details and GUI elements a bit better.
 However, long edges very close to horizontal or vertical aren't fixed quite so smoothly.
 2. Intelligent Sharpening.
 Improves clarity of texture details.
 3. Subtle Depth of Field.
 Softens distant objects.
 A sharpened background can distract from the foreground action; softening the background can make the image feel more real too.
 4. Fast ambient occlusion.
 Shades concave areas that would receive less scattered ambient light.
 This is faster than typical implementations (e.g. SSAO, HBAO+).
 The algorithm gives surprisingly good quality with few sample points.
 It's designed for speed, not perfection - for highest possible quality you might want to try the game's built-in AO options, or a different ReShade shader instead.
-There is also the option, AO shine, for it to highlight convex areas, which can make images more vivid, add depth, and prevents the image overall becoming too dark.
+It has an optional "bounce lighting" mode, which blends in the reflected colour from occluding surfaces, but it is slower.
+There is also the option, AO shine, for it to highlight convex areas, which can make images more vivid, adds depth, and prevents the image overall becoming too dark.

 3 and 4 require depth buffer access.